Courses at A2 level (from 20% to 49% in the placement test)

 Credit points: 2-3 ECTS

-Prerequisites: 80% to 89% in the placement test, or successful participation in another course at C1 level at the SpZ, or a UNIcert® II certificate.
+Prerequisites: 80% to 89% in the placement test, or successful participation in another C1-level course at the SpZ, or a UNIcert® II certificate.

 Course materials: ILIAS is used.

-Content: This dynamic course is suitable for students from any faculty who want to improve their English skills through creative teamwork in a variety of situations.
-Participants work in groups to represent a fictional company's management team and deal with various case studies and other realistic business scenarios.
-Tasks include presenting a business idea, presenting a company and its products at a trade fair, managing a crisis and handling a press conference.
+Content: This dynamic course is suitable for students from all faculties who want to improve their English skills through creative teamwork in various situations.
+Participants work in groups to represent a fictional company's management team and handle various case studies and other realistic business scenarios.
+Tasks include presenting a business idea, presenting a company and its products at a trade fair, crisis management, and conducting a press conference.
 Language feedback is provided on written tasks as well as presentations and speaking tasks.

-Type of assessment: No final exam - the course mark is based on completing the tasks outlined above.
-Regular participation is important, as the ECTS points are determined by continuous assessment and active involvement in the course
+Type of assessment: No final exam – the course grade is based on completing the tasks mentioned above.
+Regular participation is important, as the ECTS points are determined by continuous assessment and active involvement in the course.

 Discussion and Debate